UniversalDevicesInc/polyglot-v2/README.md

 [![Build Status](https://travis-ci.org/UniversalDevicesInc/polyglot-v2.svg?branch=master)](https://travis-ci.org/UniversalDevicesInc/polyglot-v2)

 Polyglot is a Middleware between the [Universal Devices ISY Home Automation device](http://www.universal-devices.com/) and any number of external devices and services.

+Requirements: Network Module or ISY Portal (which includes the Network Module)

 Polyglot v2 is built on the [MEAN](http://mean.io/) stack which is a production ready enterprise level code stack that includes:
  - MongoDB (A NoSQL database engine that stores data in JSON formated 'documents')